gotogsk85/fblike-post-localStorage/README.md

  - All the data is "extensively" managed in local storage for now

  This is just a mini application for demo purposes (pending task : need to updated timers for friends posts accordingly)

+ PS Note : Do not check for the login / registration form validations .
+Kindly check only the functionality